-6. Poor Initial Communication - Not communicating the overall plan concept objectives, potential financial benefits and key provisions in an easy to understand set of communication documents.
-While the actual legal document may be complex because of typical legal verbiage and 409A rules, there is no reason a practical set of communication documents cannot be developed to compliment the legal document.
+Pitfall #6 - Poor Initial Communication

+Not communicating the overall plan concept objectives, potential financial benefits, and key provisions in a clear and concise set of communication documents.
+While the actual legal document may be complex because of typical legal verbiage and 409A rules, there is no reason a practical set of communication documents cannot be developed to complement the legal document.
 These documents should be augmented with oral presentations when plans are rolled out.

-7. Inappropriate Plan Provisions - The company does not think through critical provisions and how they relate to the owner's objectives.
-It is important that the selected long-term compensation plan meet the needs of the company and participants for it to be successful.
+Pitfall #7 - Inappropriate Plan Provisions

+The company does not think through critical provisions and how they relate to the owner's objectives.
+The selected longterm compensation plan must meet the needs of the company and participants for it to be successful.
 Therefore, great care must be taken to make important decisions now that will affect how the plan operates well into the future.
 Key issues to be decided upon include the following:

-- Vesting

 - Timing of payouts

-- Termination clauses

-- Change of control provisions

 - Use of Rabbi-trusts

 - Non-compete and non-solicitation agreements

+- Change of control provisions

+- Termination clauses

+- Vesting

 For example, a rapid payout upon termination may make sense in some situations.
-On the other hand, an extended payout over three to five years may have diminished value in the participant's mind if the industry is risky or there is a concern about financial stability of the company.
+On the other hand, an extended payout over three to five years may have diminished value in the participant's mind if the industry is risky or there is a concern about the financial stability of the company.

-8. Little Ongoing Communication - Not
+Pitfall #8 - Little Ongoing Communication

-reinforcing the plan through periodic communication.
+Not reinforcing the plan through periodic communication.
 The long-term compensation plan will not be effective if it is immediately put in a drawer and left there.
 At a minimum, plan participants should receive a participant statement of their vested and unvested balances annually.
-This statement should be in addition to verbal or written communication by top management, the board of directors or ownership discussing company results and reinforcing plan objectives.
+This statement should be in addition to verbal or written communication by top management, the board of directors, or ownership discussing company results and reinforcing plan objectives.

-9. Lack of Periodic Plan Review - Not
+Pitfall #9 - Lack of Periodic Plan Review

-reviewing the plan's results and effectiveness.
+Not reviewing the plan's results and effectiveness.
 Annual incentive plans are usually revisited annually, and performance targets and formulas are modified based on budgets and goals for that plan year.
-However, longterm plans are not intended to change from year to year.
-It is usually not appropriate to change plans unless the plan is not meeting the company's objectives or if there are problems with plan mechanics, legal or tax issues.
-To tinker with long-term plans too much can not only cost money, but breed mistrust or unwanted complexity.
-However, it is important for the company to periodically review the effectiveness of the long-term compensation plan in terms of achieving its objectives.
+However, long-term plans are not intended to change from year to year.
+It is usually not appropriate to change plans unless the plan is not meeting the company's objectives or if there are problems with plan mechanics, legal, or tax issues.
+To tinker with long-term plans too much can not only cost money but breed mistrust or unwanted complexity.

+However, it is important for the company to periodically review the effectiveness of the longterm compensation plan in terms of achieving its objectives.
 If the plan is working properly, then no change is required.
 But, if it is determined the plan is not effective or causes problems, modifications or replacement may be required.